rminehan/scala-basic-training/01_intro/slides.md

 ---

+# Time in lieu

+This training time counts as work.

+There's no homework because you're already very busy.

+If you _do_ want extra exercises, we can point you to things.

+Keep track of that time spent and we'll add it to your time in lieu.

+---

 # What about product orientation?

 Easier to do that when you've joined and can access our code, docs etc...